 The larvae feed on all parts of the plant, but they prefer flowers and pods.
-Black holes are visible on the pods.
+Feeding holes are visible on the pods.
 Sometimes larvae can be observed hanging out of the pods while feeding.
-If no flowers or pods are available - larvae may also feed on leaves and shoots.
-Severe infestations cause defoliation
+If no flowers or pods are available, larvae may also feed on leaves and shoots which can cause defoliation.

-Consider an integrated approach with preventive measures together with biological treatments.
+Always consider an integrated approach with preventive measures together with biological treatments.
 Monitor population levels to ascertain the necessity of a chemical approach.
+The economic threshold level is set to 8 moths per night @4 traps/acre in three following nights.
 The insect has developed a certain degree of resistance to insecticides based on pyrethroid.